Smell gas? Don't wait.

 If you can smell gas strongly, hear hissing, or anyone is feeling unwell, call the gas emergency line (13 19 09) first.
 They handle the immediate safety response.
 After the area is made safe, call a licensed gas fitter to do the actual repair.

-If you have a minor concern, like wanting your gas appliances checked as a precaution, or you need a gas compliance certificate for a property sale, you can call a licensed plumber and gas fitter directly.
-We carry gas detection equipment and can test your entire system for leaks.
+If it is not urgent, say you want the appliances checked as a precaution or you need a gas compliance certificate for a property sale, call a licensed plumber and gas fitter directly.
+We carry gas detection equipment and can test the whole system for leaks.

 Preventing Gas Leaks